-Norway, Ireland, Spain recognise Palestinian state
+Norway, Ireland, Spain to recognise Palestinian state

 Spain’s Prime Minister Pedro Sanchez said on Wednesday that the country’s council of ministers would also recognise an independent Palestinian state on May 28.

-Israel’s Foreign Minister Israel Katz has ordered Israel’s ambassadors from Ireland and Norway to immediately return to Israel.
+Israel’s Foreign Minister Israel Katz has ordered Israeli ambassadors to Ireland and Norway to return to Israel immediately.

 “Ireland and Norway intend to send a message today to the Palestinians and the whole world: terrorism pays,” Katz said.

-Israel has said that recognition from the European nations will “fuel extremism and instability” and make them a “pawn in the hands of Hamas”.
+Israel has said recognition from the European nations will “fuel extremism and instability” and make them a “pawn in the hands of Hamas”.